Fuzzabee/the-odin-project/README.md

 This will be set up a bit differently from how TOP indicates, for ease of progress updates with RPI.

+## June 17, 2024

+Completed subsections SVG and Tables of Intermediate HTML Concepts and Emmet of the [Intermediate HTML and CSS Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css).

 ## June 15, 2024

-Completed subsections Introduction of Intermediate HTML Concepts and Emmet of the [Intermediate HTML and CSS Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css).
+Completed subsections Introduction and Emmet of Intermediate HTML Concepts of the [Intermediate HTML and CSS Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css).

 ## June 14, 2024